netgroup-polito/frog4/README.md

 All FROG components expose also a REST API to play with, whose description is available (after installing the selected component) at the URL `http://{component_address}:{component_port}/apidocs/index.html`.

 ## Additional documentation
-Additional documentation, such as installation instructions, etc, is available in the [docs](docs) folder.
+Additional documentation, such as installation instructions, etc, is available in the [docs](docs/) folder.

+## Events and demos
+The FROG has been showcased in multiple events and demos; some examples can be found in the [events](events/) folder.